pebbie/RDFAlchemy/docs/crud.rst

 .. code-block:: python

-    def remove(self, node=None, db=None, cascade = 'bnode', bnodeCheck=True):
+    def remove(self, node=None, db=None, cascade='bnode', bnodeCheck=True):
-            """remove all triples where this rdfSubject is the subject of the triple db -- limit the remove operation to this graph node -- node to remove from the graph defaults to self cascade -- must be one of:
+            """remove all triples where this rdfSubject is the subject of the triple node -- node to remove from the graph defaults to self db -- limit the remove operation to this graph cascade -- a str, must be one of:
-                        * none -- remove none
+                        * "none" -- remove none
-                        * bnode -- (default) remove all unreferenced bnodes
+                        * "bnode" -- (default) remove all unreferenced bnodes
-                        * all -- remove all unreferenced bnode(s) AND uri(s)
+                        * "all" -- remove all unreferenced bnode(s) AND uri(s)
             bnodeCheck -- boolean
                         * True -- (default) check bnodes and raise exception if there are still references to this node